Imagine a public policy that does the following:

 Billions of people on every country on earth embrace this policy as their birth-right.
 You would likely react with dismissive ridicule and perhaps anger if anyone would even hint that this policy change.
 Likely you have never thought about this public policy.
 If you are a professional urban planner, you may have never studied this policy or even seen it mentioned in your textbooks.

 Dr. Shoup explains this policy well in his far-ranging book.
+What is this public policy?
+The policy of providing free or under-priced parking in a city in excessive amounts without regard to costs or consequences.
 He carefully examines the spurious data used to support this public policy, and patiently documents how this policy causes problems.
 Dr. Shoup comes up with simple solutions that have clear benefits, are reasonable, and work within the great traditions of urban life and commerce.

 His closing paragraph before the appendices of the book sums up his thesis eloquently: